-Goldman Sachs Is Building AI Agents With Anthropic for Accounting and Compliance
+Goldman Sachs is building AI agents with Anthropic for accounting and compliance

-February 6, 2026 at 8:14 PM UTC
+Written by Joseph Nordqvist/February 6, 2026 at 8:14 PM UTC

-• 1Goldman Sachs is co-developing AI agents with Anthropic to automate parts of trade accounting and client onboarding.
+4 min read- 1.Goldman Sachs is co-developing AI agents with Anthropic to automate parts of trade accounting and client onboarding.

-• 2The agents, powered by Anthropic’s Claude model, are designed to operate inside existing compliance and audit workflows with human oversight.
+- 2.The agents, powered by Anthropic’s Claude model, are designed to operate inside existing compliance and audit workflows with human oversight.

-• 3Executives say the goal is faster processing and reduced operational friction, not immediate job cuts.
+- 3.Executives say the goal is faster processing and reduced operational friction, not immediate job cuts.

 Goldman Sachs has been working with Anthropic for the past six months to co-develop autonomous AI agents for back-office functions, the bank's chief information officer told CNBC in an exclusive report published today.[1]